akixuu/akixuu.github.io/_projects/fractals.md

 draft: true

 description: >
-  The fractal simulator project aims to develop a software application that generates and visualizes fractals in real-time.
+  The fractal simulator that generates and visualizes fractals in real-time.

+stack: test test test

 build_logs:
   - loglink1